vn971/rua/README.md

 * * group dependencies to require fewer interaction times
 * * (exit early in case of missing dependencies)
 * Uses a namespace [jail](https://github.com/projectatomic/bubblewrap) to build packages:
-* * no internet access is given to PKGBUILD when building packages
+* * filesystem is read-only except the build dir
 * * PKGBUILD script is run under seccomp rules
-* * filesystem is read-only except the build dir
+* * optionally, no internet access is given to PKGBUILD when building packages
 * * home directory (~) is not visible to PKGBUILD, except the build dir
 * * etc
 * Written in Rust

 Planned features include AUR upstream git diff and local patch application.

 ## Install
 * Install dependencies: `pacman -S --needed --asdeps bubblewrap`